shipyardapp/Shipyard-Documentation/docs/reference/admin/integrations/github-integration.md

 ## Additional Notes

-1. Shipyard has a 1:1 relationship when connecting to GitHub organizations.
-You cannot sync your personal organization in GitHub with two different organizations in Shipyard.
+1. Platform has a 1:1 relationship when connecting to GitHub organizations.
+You cannot sync your personal organization in GitHub with two different organizations in Platform.

 ## Learn More